ericwang-klarrio/aws-iot-test/mqtt-to-mongodb/README.md

 # Kafka Connect with MQTT and MongoDB

 This is a demo that chain MQTT broker, kafka and MongoDB.
-It enable user to submit message from MQTT client, the message will be send to Kafka and then stored in MongoDB.
+It enables user to submit message from MQTT client, the message will be send to Kafka and then stored in MongoDB.

 The Kafka use [Kafka Connect MQTT](https://www.confluent.io/connector/kafka-connect-mqtt/) to connect to MQTT broker(Mosquitto), and use [Kafka Connect MongoDB Sink](https://www.confluent.io/connector/kafka-connect-mongodb-sink/) to connect to MongoDB.